 What type of beaches are Palm Beach and Eagle Beach?

 Both Palm Beach and Eagle Beach have clean, smooth, white and cool sand.
-However, at the northern end of Palm Beach near Marriott/Ritz-Carlton there are some areas that are not very smooth and pleasant to swim.
+However, at the northern end of Palm Beach near Marriott/Ritz-Carlton there are some areas that are not very smooth or pleasant to swim and at time get a bit murky.
 The southern tip of Palm Beach, near Riu Palace properties are the best parts of Palm Beach.
-Eagle Beach is perfect for swimming.
+Eagle Beach is perfect for swimming for the most part.

-If you are not staying at a Palm Beach area resort and have your own car, you will find e relatively difficult to find a proper parking spot.
+If you are not staying at a Palm Beach area resort and have your own car, you will find it rather difficult to find a proper parking spot.
 If you are staying the in the general area of Palm Beach, at a guest house perhaps, you will be better off walking.